secureIO-GmbH/sichere-entwicklung/README.md

 $ rbenv install 3.2.3

 # Also had problems that Mac did not include ruby inside ~/.bash_profile correctly
-$ rbenv local 3.2.3 # Alternativly also global if you want to
+$ rbenv local 3.2.3 # Alternatively also global if you want to
 $ ruby -v # Should be your new installed version, not the old 2.6.... internal MAC used ruby version
 # If not, you can manually add the profile:
 $ echo 'eval "$(rbenv init -)"' >> ~/.bash_profile